We've answered some of the most frequently asked questions about saving energy in the home.

 If you have gas central heating, the one room where you should not turn off, or turn down, a radiator is the room where your thermostat is fitted.
 This is because it can interfere with the temperature regulation of the central heating.

 Q. Is it better to just use the gas fire in my living room to keep my house warm or to heat up the whole house with the gas central heating?

 A. Gas central heating is usually more efficient at providing heating compared with a gas fire.
-It's able to produce more heat per unit of gas used, as a lot of the heat produced by living flame gas fires may escape up the chimney.
+Central heating is able to produce more heat per unit of gas used, as much of the heat produced by living-flame gas fires may escape up the chimney.

 Which works out more cheaply for you will probably depend on how many rooms you have or want to heat, and whether you can control the individual radiators in the different parts of your house.